Manage Cash Flow

 Keep Your Customers

 The cost of acquiring a new customer is up to thirty (30) times that of keeping an existing customer.
 An existing customer is someone that needs to be valued.
-Your existing customers bring you repeat business- a happy customer will tell a few of their friends, an unhappy customer will tell most of their friends.
+Your existing customers bring you to repeat business- a happy customer will tell a few of their friends, an unhappy customer will tell most of their friends.
 Never underestimate the power of word of mouth.

 Some of the main ways to keep a customer are: